leejisabella/224rfinalproject/README.md

 - **Q-Learning** Baseline method due to small state spaces.
 - **Deep Q-Learning** Inspired by Tan and Xiao (2018) implementation of DQN for OFCP.
-- **Double DQN**: reduces overestimation bias by decoupling action selection and evaluation.
+- **Double DQN**: Reduces overestimation bias by decoupling action selection and evaluation.
-- **Dueling DQN**: separates the network into value and advantage streams for more precise Q-value approximation.
+- **Dueling DQN**: Separates the network into value and advantage streams for more precise Q-value approximation.

 ### PPO (Proximal Policy Optimization)